MIRI MRS Simultaneous Imaging

 Selecting the F1280W, F1500W, F1800W, F2100W, or F2550W filters for simultaneous imaging will result in the following warning message: "Warning (Form): Imager Filter overlap."
 This is due to the large size of the PSF FWHM in those filters compared to the smallest of the MRS dither patterns; executing a small dither for the MRS will result in the PSFs of point sources in the imager overlapping between subsequent exposures, which can be problematic when performing image subtraction.

 Simultaneous imaging and target acquisition

 MRS target acquisition (TA) uses the FULL subarray of the MIRI imager.
-If TA is selected, the FULL imager subarray must also be selected for simultaneous imaging, otherwise APT will generate a warning that the imager data quality may be adversely affected.
+If TA is selected, the FULL imager subarray should also be selected for simultaneous imaging (Fig. 2), otherwise APT will generate a warning that the imager data quality may be adversely affected.
 If no MRS TA is selected (option available starting in APT 25.4.2), there is no restriction on the subarray mode available for simultaneous imaging.

 Simultaneous imaging overheads